Non-autonomous curves on surfaces: Introduction and results

 We prove the following.

-\begin{prop} Suppose $\Sigma$ is a compact connected symplectic surface, possibly with boundary and punctures, and $L$ is an essential simple closed curve in $\Sigma$.
+\begin{thm} Suppose $\Sigma$ is a compact connected symplectic surface, possibly with boundary and punctures, and $L$ is an essential simple closed curve in $\Sigma$.
 Pick $h_0 > 0$ to be a threshold on entropy.
 Then there exists a curve $L_{h_0}$ Hamiltonian isotopic to $L$ which satisfies the following.
-For every $g \in \Ham (\Sigma)$ such that $g (L) = L_{h_0}$, the topological entropy $h (g) > h_0$. \end{prop}
+For every $g \in \Ham (\Sigma)$ such that $g (L) = L_{h_0}$, the topological entropy $h (g) > h_0$. \end{thm}

 \begin{cor} We define the topological entropy of a pair of essential Hamiltonian isotopic curves: